- Torsional Output of Piston Engines -

 SINGLE CYLINDER ENGINE

 Consider how a 4-stroke piston engine operates.
-During each 720° of crankshaft rotation, each cylinder in a contemporary 4-cycle piston engine produces a torque output during roughly 140° of crankshaft rotation, and requires torque input during the remaining 580° of rotation.
-The general shape of this instantaneous torque characteristic is well-known and is illustrated in Figure 1.
+During each 720° of crankshaft rotation, each cylinder in a contemporary 4-cycle piston engine produces a torque output during approximately 140° to 160° of crankshaft rotation (depending on manifold absolute pressure, engine efficiency, engine speed, fuel characteristics, etc.), and requires torque input during the remaining 560° to 580° of rotation.
+The general shape of this instantaneous torque characteristic at full throttle is well-known and is illustrated in Figure 1.

 Now, let’s examine the torque characteristics of various configurations of multi-cylinder engines.
 The following charts are representative of full throttle operation of various engine configurations, and show the waveform of the torque curve which each engine applies to whatever is connected to the crankshaft output flange.
 The torque values are displayed as a percentage of mean torque.